aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 New configurations default to **Exclude Only**.
 This mode detects and flags a purple frame, preserves its original pixels, and excludes it from standard timelapses.
-Pixel repair begins only after an operator explicitly disables Exclude Only.
+Pixel repair begins only after the user explicitly disables Exclude Only.

 The existing indi-allsky `exclude` flag is not honored by every derived timelapse-style output.
 This feature deliberately uses that standard flag